beenhuang/Website-Fingerprinting/data/README.txt

-This is a dataset directory.
+This is a dataset directory converted by convert.py in the convert directory.
-Put the dataset in the directory.